droglenc/IFAR/supplements/installations/InstallRStudioMac.md

 The RStudio layout after using the first method is shown in the figure above.

 The R Script in the *Script Editor* should now be saved by selecting the `File` menu and the `Save` item (alternatively, pressing `<CTRL>+S`).
 RStudio can now be closed (do NOT save the workspace).
-When RStudio is restarted later, the script can be reopened (choose the `File` menu and the `Open file ...` submenu if the file is not already in the *Script Editor*) and resubmitted to the *Console* to exactly repeat the analyses (Note that the results of commands are not saved in R or RStudio; rather the commands are saved and resubmitted to reperform the analysis).
+When RStudio is restarted later, the script can be reopened (choose the `File` menu and the `Open file ...` submenu if the file is not already in the *Script Editor*) and resubmitted to the *Console* to exactly repeat the analyses.  (**Note that the results of commands are not saved in R or RStudio; rather the commands are saved and resubmitted to reperform the analysis.**)

 -----